-- 4.1 This Agreement applies in the State of Victoria and covers: - (a) the Employer; - (b) Employees who are construction workers (including apprentice construction workers) engaged in the on-site building, engineering and civil construction industry as defined in the Award, and any off-site work that services those sites; and - (c) the Union, subject to the operation of section 201(2) of the Fair Work Act;but - (d) construction work in the cottage/housing industry shall not fall within the scope of this Agreement.
+- 4.1 This Agreement applies in the State of Victoria and covers: - (a) the Employer; - (b) Employees who are construction workers (including apprentice construction workers) engaged in general building and construction as defined in the Award; and - (c) the Union, subject to the operation of section 201(2) of the Fair Work Act; but - (d) construction work in the cottage/housing industry shall not fall within the scope of this Agreement.
 For the purposes of this Agreement, cottage/housing industry means the construction, erection, assembly, maintenance ornamentation or demolition of a single occupancy dwelling and multiple occupancy residential units being of not more than two living levels height. - (e) This Agreement does not cover the Employer and its employees who subsequently enter into and are covered by a project specific enterprise agreement for one of the Big Build Projects referred to in clause 4.5. - 4.2 For Employees performing work on an apartment building between two (2) and four (4) living levels height above ground (inclusive), the express provisions of this Agreement will not apply except those listed in the table below, instead the incorporated Award terms will apply.